-The Fund measures its financial assets at either amortised cost or fair value depending on the fund's business model for managing the financial assets and the contractual cash flow characteristics of the financial assets.
+The Fund classifies its investments based on its business model for managing those financial assets and the contractual cash flow characteristics of the financial assets.

-For equity securities and derivatives, the contractual cash flows of these instruments do not represent solely payments of principal and interest.
+For equity securities the contractual cash flows of these instruments do not represent solely payments of principal and interest.
 Consequently, these investments are measured at fair value through profit or loss.
 The Fund's portfolio of financial assets is managed and performance is evaluated on a fair value basis in accordance with the Fund's documented investment strategy.
 The Fund's policy is to evaluate the information about these financial assets on a fair value basis together with other related financial information.